via/viaems/README.md

 ## Decoding
 Currently the only two decoders styles implemented are even-tooth and missing-tooth wheels.
 Wheels of each type are supported on both cam and crankshaft, and both support an optional cam sync input.
-Without the cam sync, the even tooth decoder is only really useful for batch injection and distributor ignition on low resolution wheels such as the Ford TFI.
+Each wheel configuration has a tooth count and an angle per tooth.
+For a cam wheel it is expected that this totals up to 720 degrees -- for example a 24 tooth wheel on the cam is 24 total teeth with 30 degrees per tooth.
+A crank wheel totals 360 degrees.
+Without a cam sync, the current wheel angle has a random phase at the granularity of the wheel.

-### EEC-IV TFI
+### Even Teeth
-EEE-IV TFI modules came in a few flavors.
-Currently only the Grey(Pushstart) mounted-on-distributor varient is supported.
-This module controls dwell based on RPM, and allows ECM timing control via the SPOUT signal.
-The module outputs a PIP signal, which is a clean filtered 50% duty cycle square wave formed from a rotating vane and hall effect sensor inside the distributor.
-Without a SPOUT signal from the ECM, the module will fall-back on firing the coil on the rising edge of PIP, which will still drive the engine in fixed-timing, fixed-dwell mode.

-This decoder is configured with even tooth and no cam sync, with 90 degrees per trigger.
-Without a sync, the phase of the decoder is random, so this can only be used with per-cylinder ingition events and a distributor.

-### Toyota 24+1 CAS
-This is the standard Mk3 Toyota Supra cam angle sensor.
-It has 24 tooth on a primary wheel and 1 tooth on a secondary wheel, both gear driven by the exhaust cam.
+This decoder is configured with a tooth count and angle per tooth.
+Two decoder-specific options:
+- `rpm-window-size` - RPM for table lookups is derived from an average this many teeth
+- `min-triggers-rpm` - Number of teeth to have passed since sync-loss to re-establish an rpm, before (optionally) waiting for a cam sync pulse.

+This wheel can be used without a cam sync, but will have random phase to the granularity of the wheel, and is only useful on low resolution wheels.
+For example, a Ford TFI distributor has a rising edge per cylinder: It would be configured with 8 teeth, 90 degrees per tooth.
+An ignition event could be configured for each cylinder, and the random angle is not an issue due to the use of a distributor.

-This wheel is configured with even tooth with a cam sync, 30 degrees per trigger, and 24 triggers
+An example of a even tooth wheel with a cam sync is the Toyota 24+1 cam angle sensor - 24 cam teeth, 30 degrees per tooth, and an additional 1-tooth wheel.

-### 36-1 Crank Trigger plus Cam Sync
-The cam pulse could be provided, for example, by the Toyota 24+1 CAS's second input, with a new wheel on the crankshaft for higher precision timing.
-This decoder is configured with missing tooth with a cam sync, 10 degrees per trigger, and 36 triggers.
-Note that the missing tooth trigger count includes the missing tooth.
+The first tooth past the cam sync is at 0 degrees.

+### Missing Teeth

+This decoder is configured with a tooth count and angle per tooth.
+The tooth count includes the missing tooth, so a 36-1 wheel is 36 teeth.
+If the wheel is crank-mounted without a cam sync, cam phase will be unknown and events should be symmetric around 360 degrees (batch injection and wasted spark).
+The first tooth after the gap is at 0 degrees.

 ## Static Configuration
 See the runtime configuration section for details on the runtime control